Clemzy123/ICCTECH/README.md

 ## 1. Project overview

-ICCTECH is an adapted, self-hosted IT Service Management (ITSM) solution for organisations that need a central place to log, assign, track and resolve IT support requests.
+ICCTECH is a self-hosted IT Service Management (ITSM) solution for organisations that need a central place to log, assign, track and resolve IT support requests.

 ### Problem statement